amanpassance/amanpassance/README.md

 - 👋 Hi, I’m AMAN KUMAR
-- 👀 I’m interested in Core Electrical Engineering
+- 👀 I’m interested in Analog & Mixed Signal IC Design
-- 🌱 I’m currently Pursuing BTech in Electrical Engineering From NIT Patna
+- 🌱 I completed my BTech in Electrical Engineering From NIT Patna
+- 🌱 I’m currently Pursuing MTech in Instrumentation & Integrated Electronics under Electrical Engineering Department IIT Kharagpur
-- 📫 How to reach me--> 6204610698 || 9122193445(W)
+- 📫 How to reach me--> 9955885260 || amanpassance555@gmail.com

 <!---
 amanpassance/amanpassance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.